moda-gov-tw/PETWorks-framework/docs/source/federated_learning.rst

 First, the script imports necessary functions (``dataProcess``, ``PETValidation``, ``report``) from the PETWorks library.
 It then defines file paths for the gradient, model, and original data with ``gradient``, ``model``, and ``originalData`` variables, respectively.

-The data recovery step is performed using the ``dataProcess`` function.
+The data recovery step is performed using the ``dataProcess(model, gradient, "FL", "recover")`` function.
 This function takes the model, gradient, and specifies "FL" (possibly referring to a technique or method) and "recover" as parameters to recover the data.
 The output of this process is stored in ``recoveredData``.

-Next, the ``PETValidation`` function is used to validate the recovery process.
+Next, the ``PETValidation(recoveredData, originalData, "FL")`` function is used to validate the recovery process.
 It compares the recovered data (``recoveredData``) with the original data (``originalData``) using the "FL" method.

 Example: FL.py
 -------------------------